 These are my favorite shots from the sunrise at Trift Hut.

-At the Trift Bridge, there was already quite a few people and it was only 9:30 am.
+At the Trift Bridge, there were already quite a few people and it was only 9:30 am.
 I think most of them had caught the first cable car up from Nessental and then hiked up from Triftbahn.
 The light was already a bit harsh for photos but it was really cool to see the Trift Bridge in all of its glory after not being able to see 5 meters in front of myself just a day earlier.

 After enjoying the Trift Suspension Bridge, I decided to check out the Windegg Hut.
 It’s only a short diversion out of the way and you can actually take an entirely different route down if you visit the Windegg Hut.
 I thought why not!
 It is just a 45-minute journey from Trift Bridge to Windegg Hut.